 7 Steps to Writing CFO Friendly Marketing Budget

-If you are planning to design to a marketing budget that your CFO will approve instantly, you will need to sketch out a budget that revolves around your customer.
+If you are developing a marketing budget as percentage of turnover, that your CFO will approve instantly, you will need to sketch out a budget that revolves around your customer.

 Let’s face the facts.
 According to PwC’s consumer intelligence series: